cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 If the KDF is a RO, the key derivation step in the hybrid KEMs can be viewed as applying a (RO-based) pseudorandom function - keyed with the shared secrets output by the constituent KEMs - to the other inputs.
-Thus, analyses which require the KDF to be a PRF, such as the one given in GHP {{GHP18}}
+Thus, analyses which require the KDF to be a PRF, such as the one given in {{GHP18}}
 for UK, or the standard-model analysis of CG in {{XWING}}, apply.

 Sponge-based constructions such as SHA-3 have been shown to be